magento/merchdocs/src/customers/account-create.md

     This option appears even if the store doesn’t publish a newsletter.

-1. If you want to allows merchants to [See what you see]({% link customers/login-as-customer.md %}) and take actions on your behalf in order to provide better assistance, select the **Allow remote shopping assistance** checkbox.
+1. If you want to enable store support staff to [see what you see]({% link customers/login-as-customer.md %}) and take actions on your behalf in order to provide better assistance, select the **Allow remote shopping assistance** checkbox.

 1. Under **Sign-in Information**, enter your **Email** address.